From pretty pickets to stylish slats, here's 15 driveway fencing ideas to elevate your entrance

 Metal fences really work well when surrounding barn conversions.
 Here, they follow the sweeping driveway to this new build home, designed to look like a barn conversion, particularly beautifully.

-Natural stone walling can make a great driveway fence alternative and is particularly well suited to rural, stone clad homes.
+Alternatively, natural stone walling can make a great driveway fence alternative and is particularly well suited to rural, stone clad homes.
+Take a look at these additional front garden wall ideas too to ensure you have a standout entrance and boundary in place.

 Get the Homebuilding & Renovating Newsletter